 Alec tried to ignore her but she wasn't going away.
 He frowned at her.

-"You gave an interview to the local reporter here in Broadchurch but I'm not a reporter as such, I'm an investigative journalist and I do articles on infamous people, not that your infamous as such but you solved that recent case against all odds after your other case failed and came back from the brink so to speak.
+"You gave an interview to the local reporter here in Broadchurch but I'm not a reporter as such, I'm an investigative journalist and I do articles on infamous people, not that you're infamous as such but you solved that recent case against all odds after your other case failed and came back from the brink so to speak.
 I just wanted to get some insight into how you solved the case and battled your illness.
 I can do the article with or without your help, I like to be polite and ask first.
 So, have you changed your mind?"

 Alec shook his head again, there was no way he was doing this to himself but he was under no illusions she would back off and would do the article whether he liked it or not but she wasn't going to get any help from him.
 "I told you, I don't speak to the press and that includes articles from newspapers or magazines.
 Now I'd like to eat my meal if you don't mind."